Kaleido-subs/style-guide/docs/dialogue_styling.md

 on what makes for good dialogue styling, but they should all generally adhere to the following guidelines.

+**All examples on this page assume 1080p video.**
+If you are working with some other resolution, you may need to adjust values accordingly.

 ## Font style

 Like with most things fonts,